Santa Monica Police Department: History

 The police department operates a jail, which has a maximum capacity of 112 people, but is only allowed to confine each person for 48 hours at most.
 The Serial Inebriate Outreach Program tries to persuade people currently in the jail for drunkenness to seek treatment for alcoholism; the program has had a 25% success rate as of 2006.

-On July 24, 2007, Lindsay Lohan had her first mugshot by the Santa Monica Police Department when she was booked and charged with drunken driving and cocaine possession.
-She was released on $25,000 bail.

 Santa Monica named Jacqueline Seabrooks its first female police chief in April 2012.
 She assumed her new post in May 2012, succeeding Timothy J. Jackman, who retired.

 In 2013, the department was criticized for paying 28 of its staff more than 200,000 dollars per year.
 Police Chief Seabrooks claimed that high salaries were partially due to overtime paid by private events employing the officers.
 The department's total budget that year was 77 million dollars.